"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 - <name> is the channel's display name.

-- The rules are processed top to bottom (the number doesn't matter) and the data is accounted to the first match.
+- The rules are processed top to bottom (the number does not matter) and the data is accounted to the first match.

-- Behind the name a optional [<unit>] can be used to override the automatic unit based on the source sensors.
+- Behind the name you can use an optional [<unit>] to override the automatic unit which is based on the source sensors.

 The <Rule> syntax is identical to the one described in the Filter Rules for xFlow and Packet Sniffer Sensors section.
-Since data is accounted to the first match, please make sure to start with the most specific rule at the top getting less specific to the bottom.
+Because data is accounted to the first match, make sure you start with the most specific rule at the top and get less specific to the bottom.

-Note : We recommend writing the rule list in an external editor and paste it into the respective PRTG field.
+Note : We recommend that you write the rule list in an external editor and paste it into the Channel Definition field of the sensor in PRTG.
 Otherwise, if the rules contain an error, the entries will be removed when adding the rules in case!

 (SourcePort or DestinationPort or SourcePort or